+In this article, Zalika King, AMT Training’s e-Learning Specialist, discusses how competency based training has redefined the focus of training and development on a global scale.
 In learning and development terms AMT Training deliver what is commonly referred to as an instructional or learning intervention.
 Programs are specific, formalized and instructed within an agreed time period covering predetermined curricula.
 An instructional intervention is often characterised by its propensity to be customisable and trackable.
 It is therefore, in the detailed assessment of learner needs that AMT client service managers identify how they will fill the skills gap.
 From here the program is curated, materials designed, training delivered and evaluated.
 AMT facilitate the journey to professional readiness for their learners who consequently demonstrate an expected level of competency in their business area.

 Competency, as defined by Le Boterf in Perrenoud (2002) is knowing how to mobilize.
 It allows one to face a complex situation and build an appropriate response without defaulting into a register of pre-programmed responses.
 What characterizes the competency-based approach to training is that training aims for goals unrelated to the content conveyed but rather relevant to the capacity for action achieved by the learner (Perrenoud, 2002).